 During excavations of a Mediaval mosque, the remains of an ancient temple of the Sogdians were found.
 Hardly anything is known about this period, although it is likely that Maracanda was sometimes visited by travelers who arrived from Babylonia, Assyria, and Persia, and was also visited by people who came all the way from China.
 (Their route was to become famous as the Silk Road.)

 Two centuries after the beginning of the Persian occupation of Maracanda, the Macedonian king Alexander the Great conquered the Achaemenid Empire.
 Between 329 and 327, he used Maracanda as his base for expeditions in the region.
-The residence that was excavated at the Qala ye Afrasiab must have been the place where he celebrated famous drinking parties, and it was by one of those occasion that he accidentally killed his commander-in-chief Clitus.
+The Qala ye Afrasiab must have been the place where he celebrated famous drinking parties, and it was during one of those occasions that he accidentally killed his commander-in-chief Clitus.

 After Alexander's death, Maracanda lost its status as satrapal capital.
 In the Seleucid Empire, Sogdia was part of the satrapy Bactria.
 The city now disappears from our sources.
-This is a bit strange, because in about 130 BCE, the Chinese authorities started an active policy to open the Silk road.
+This is a bit strange, because in about 130 BCE, the Chinese authorities started an active policy to open the Silk Road.
 The route flourished until the third century CE.
 We would have expected Maracanda to play a role of some importance, but if it did, it was not noticed by the historians.
 Still, we can be confident that the city was occupied.
 In the fourth century, it had become a center of (Nestorian) Christianity.